EXCURSION TO EPFL – MICHAEL GRÄTZEL

 Lecture and experiment by Thomas Paul Baumeler from Laboratory of Photonics and Interfaces

-Thomas Paul Baumeler, assistant of Prof. Michael Grätzel, explains, that first of all, renewable energies are the way to the future due to the rising global energy consumption and global warming.
-Above all, the solar energy technology has not yet reached ist full potential.
+Thomas Paul Baumeler, assistant of Prof. Michael Grätzel, explained, that first of all, renewable energies are the way to the future due to the rising global energy consumption and global warming.
+Above all, the solar energy technology has not yet reached its full potential.
 In theory, we could already supply the entire globe with electricity from solar energy by using an area the size of Spain.
-Baumele also explains the unique features of the dye-sensitized solar cell: The great advantage of DSC in contrast to silicon solar cells is the fast paced amortization time.
-Further advantages of the DCS are an uncomplicated and low cost production and in addition to that a production of electricity even in very low light conditions (50% of maximum power on cloudy days), which makes the sky orientation obsolete.
+Baumele also explained the unique features of the dye-sensitized solar cell: The great advantage of DSC in contrast to silicon solar cells is the fast amortization time.
+A further advantage of the DCS is an uncomplicated and low cost production and additionally the production of electricity in even dim light conditions (50% of maximum power on cloudy days).
+This makes sky orientation obsolete.
 Finally, Baumeler shows the structure and the effect of the DSC on the basis of a short video and a small experiment.

 Guided tour around the labs and the EPFL Congress Center with DCS-façade by Felix Thomas Eickemeyer, scientist at the Laboratory of Photonics and Interfaces

 Felix Thomas Eickemeyer is a scientist at the Laboratory of Photonics and Interfaces.
 He gave us a tour of the building and showed us the different laboratories.
-The working group around Prof. Michael Grätzel and Prof. Hackfelder in the LPI in Lausanne has 80 employees and 15 laboratories, in which there are mainly dye-sensitized solar cells and perovskite solar cells produced, researched and tested.
-For example, the cells are irradiated in solar simulators with a power of up to 1000 watts in order to simulate sunlight and thus be able to determine their efficiency precisely, as well as simulating and examining tests under low-light conditions.
-In addition, long-term stability tests can be performed, therefor the cells are artificially aged in order to determine their lifespan.
+The working group around Prof. Michael Grätzel and Prof. Hackfelder in the LPI in Lausanne has 80 employees and 15 laboratories, mainly dye-sensitized solar cells and perovskite solar cells are produced, researched and tested there.
+For example, the cells are irradiated in solar simulators with a power of up to 1000 watts in order to simulate sunlight, for precisely determining their efficiency, as well as simulating and examining tests under low-light conditions.
+In addition, long-term stability tests can be performed, therefor the cells are artificially aged in order to determine their life span.
 At the end, Mr. Eickemeyer showed us the solar-cell façade made by Solaronix, which was installed at the EPFL congress center.

 Thanks to Michael Grätzel, Thomas Paul Baumeler and Felix Thomas Eickemeyer for the insights and guided tour